sybrew/the-seo-framework/readme.txt

 TODO when setting primary term in bulk edit, make sure that the post has at least 2 terms attached.
 	(why isn't this listed as a feature neither on our pricing page nor this page at all??)
 		-> Now I understand why people think the plugin doesn't support it :/

+TODO highlight user-edit for multisite?
+It's quite a feat (user_has_author_info_cap_on_network et al.)
+	-> We may want to add "is indexable" on a per-site basis.
+		-> Or, otherwise, allow all authors to be indexed on the site.
+			"Allow indexing of author pages that have no posts." with a warning.

 **Detailed log**